YashJaveri/DJACM/README.md

 # DJACM_APP
 An application for ACM(Association Of Computing Machinery).
-A platofrm to connect DJites with their alumni.
+A platform to connect DJites with their alumni.

 ![SS1](/QA.jpeg)
 ![SS2](/Dept.jpeg)